microsoft/vscode-extension-samples/webpack-sample/README.md

 ## Scripts

 The `scripts`-section of the [`package.json`](./package.json)-file has entries for webpack.
 Those compile TypeScript and produce the bundle as well as producing a minified production build.
-Note, that there is no dedicated TypeScript-script as webpack takes are of that.
+Note, that there is no dedicated TypeScript-script as webpack takes care of that.

 ## More